cristinatodor/Programming-assignment-2/README.md

 "An example of such initiative is Cluj IT Cluster.
 It envisions becoming one of the most credible suppliers from Central and Eastern Europe for innovative IT services and products as well as of organizational support systems, with the majority of its members able to be competitive on national and international markets." <br>
 ]

+### Places
-Places section is divided into 2 parts, See & Do and Eat.
+This section is divided into 2 parts, See & Do and Eat.
 Each of these has a Show More button, that uses a request to retrieve those places.

-See & Do: <br>
+#### See & Do: <br>
 * /list-see-titles <br>
 Request type: GET